Automobiles & Parts Tariff Rates 2026: US Import Duties by Country & HTS Code

 What This Covers

 The automobiles and parts surcharge covers passenger cars, light trucks, auto parts, tires, and electric vehicle components classified under HTS chapter 87.
 The US auto tariff structure features a notable split: passenger cars face a 2.5% base rate while light trucks carry a 25% rate under the longstanding Chicken Tax.
 The USMCA imposes a 75% regional value content requirement for duty-free treatment.
 After the Supreme Court struck down IEEPA reciprocal tariffs on February 20, 2026, all auto-exporting countries face a uniform 10% Section 122 tariff (effective February 24, 2026, expiring ~July 24, 2026).
-Separately, Section 232 tariffs of 25% on steel and aluminum auto components remain fully in effect.
+This Section 122 tariff is legally contested: the Court of International Trade ruled it unlawful on May 7, 2026, but the Federal Circuit stayed that injunction on June 11, 2026, so CBP continues collecting the 10% pending appeal.
+Separately, Section 232 metals tariffs apply to auto components: after the April 6, 2026 restructure, articles wholly of steel/aluminum/copper carry 50% while derivative components substantially made of those metals carry 25%, in each case assessed on the full customs value of the article (UK 25%).

 Most Affected Countries